MC1009916 - New Outlook for Windows and Web: Outlook Newsletters

 When this will happen:

-Public Preview: We will begin rolling out mid-February 2025 and expect to complete by late March 2025.
+Public Preview: We will begin rolling out mid-February 2025 and expect to complete by late April 2025 (previously late March).
 Rollout will begin in Targeted Release and will proceed to Standard Release.

 General Availability (Worldwide): We will begin rolling out early August 2025 and expect to complete by early September 2025.